raikel/dnfal/README.rst

 Dnfal
 =======================
 A deep learning-based library for real-time face analysis.
-The homepage of mcrops with user documentation is located on:
+The homepage of dnfal with user documentation is located on:

 https://dnfal.readthedocs.io